 * Training/Safety:Assists Port Engineers and Operations and Communications Center Manager with implementation of training based on budget allocations, statutory requirements and SSA policy.
 Monitor the status of training efforts and make determinations regarding continuation of training based on needs.
 Coordinates with Operations Department and the Director of Environmental, Health, Quality and Safety to ensure safety issues are documented through the TAG system and remedied in a timely manner.
 In coordination with the Port Engineers and Vessel Maintenance Manager, conducts periodic safety audits of the vessels and maintenance facilities to ensure continued compliance with SSA and regulatory standards.

 * Duty Schedule: Shall be available to respond to emergency calls after hours.
 Shall be required to alternate management weekend duty assignment with Assistant Port Engineer, Port Engineers, Vessel Maintenance Manager and Maintenance Supervisor as directed.
 Perform duties of Port Engineers in their absence.

 * Must possess a bachelor's degree in Marine Engineering or equivalent, be highly computer literate, familiar with CMMS programs and have previous experience in the operation and maintenance of main propulsion and auxiliary systems in a marine environment.
-The Assistant Port Engineer must hold a minimum U.S.C.G. limited Chief Engineer’s license.
+The Assistant Port Engineer must hold a U.S.C.G.
+Engineering license.